credija/opa/README.md

 ---

-Note: If you want to use a XMPP server in Docker we recommend our Openfire build which is available here: https://github.com/credija/openfire

 ## Configuration

 To connect to an XMPP server you will need to overwrite the [app-config.json](https://github.com/credija/opa/blob/master/static/config/app-config.json).
 The options are these: